States, business sort out what new CDC mask guidance means - WTMJ

 “I think it just further supports the decision we made to lift the mask mandate,” said newly elected Mayor Larry Milton.
 “It was dividing our community.
 We heard loud and clear from voters that they wanted the mask mandate repealed.”

-Occasional cases of the fully vaccinated becoming infected have raised concerns, though.

-The New York Yankees announced before Thursday’s game that shortstop Gleyber Torres tested positive despite being fully vaccinated and having previously contracted the virus during the offseason.
-Seven fully vaccinated coaches and staff members also tested positive.

-Associated Press writers Sara Burnett in Chicago, Ed White in Detroit and Rachel La Corte in Olympia, Washington, contributed to this report.
+Associated Press writers Sara Burnett in Chicago, Ed White in Detroit, Zeke Miller in Washington and Rachel La Corte in Olympia, Washington, contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.